chitwan27/lineArrange/README.md

 - Reversing flips the order of blocks while keeping child items grouped.

-Limitations: The block commands may not work as expected with tables, code blocks, or complex nested formatting.
+**Limitations**: The block commands may not work as expected with tables, code blocks, or complex nested formatting.

----

 ## Installation